koisose/farcaster-cast/README.md

 ## Description

 Farcaster Casting Only Electron App is a custom-built desktop application designed for casting content to Farcaster.
-It leverages the power of Next.js, Typescript, and Tailwind to provide a seamless user experience.
+It can cast to farcaster directly using privy and neynar.

 <p align="center"><img src="https://github.com/ntlind/electron-nextjs-starter/blob/main/renderer/public/images/screenshot.png?raw=true"></p>

+# Features

+- Casting to farcaster
+- Casting to multiple channel or cast id at the same time

 ## Usage